-Ray Hyperparameter Tuning with Runhouse
+Ray Hyperparameter Tuning

 Define a Ray Tune program

 We define a Trainable class and a find_minumum function to demonstrate a basic example of using Ray Tune for hyperparameter optimization.
-You should simply think of this as "any regular Ray Tune program" that you would write entirely agnostic of Runhouse.
+You should simply think of this as "any regular Ray Tune program" that you would write entirely agnostic of Kubetorch.

 • Train_fn is a dummy training function that takes in a step number, width, and height as arguments and returns a score.